Microsoft/IntuneDocs.hu-hu/intune/protect/compliance-policy-monitor.md

 - A **Hozzárendelt megfelelőségi szabályzat nélküli eszközök megjelölése mint...** biztonsági beállítás mellett fontos azonosítani a megfelelőségi szabályzat nélküli eszközöket.
 Ezt követően hozzájuk rendelhet legalább egy megfelelőségi szabályzatot.

   Ez a biztonsági beállítás az Intune portálon konfigurálható.
-Ahhoz, hogy az **eszközök** > **megfelelőségi szabályzatok** > a **megfelelőségi házirend beállításait**.
+To to **Devices** > **Compliance policies** > **Compliance policy settings**.
 A **Hozzárendelt megfelelőségi szabályzat nélküli eszközök megjelölése mint...** értékeként **Megfelelő** vagy **Nem megfelelő** állítható be.

   Minderről többet olvashat a [Biztonsági fejlesztések az Intune szolgáltatásban](https://blogs.technet.microsoft.com/intunesupport/2018/02/09/updated-upcoming-security-enhancements-in-the-intune-service/) című cikkben.

 - Az olyan felhasználók, akikhez bármilyen megfelelőségi szabályzat van rendelve, nem jelennek meg a jelentésben, tekintet nélkül az eszközplatformra. Így például ha Windows megfelelőségi szabályzat van egy androidos eszközzel rendelkező felhasználóhoz rendelve, akkor az eszköz nem jelenik meg a jelentésben.
 Az Intune azonban nem megfelelőként kezeli ezt az androidos eszközt.
 A problémák elkerülése érdekében ajánlott külön szabályzatot létrehozni minden eszközplatformhoz és azokat minden felhasználóra érvényesíteni.

-### <a name="per-policy-device-compliance-report"></a>Szabályzatok szerinti eszközmegfelelőségi jelentés
+### <a name="per-policy-device-compliance"></a>Szabályzatok szerinti eszközmegfelelőség

-A szabályzat- **megfelelőségi** diagram megjeleníti a házirendeket, valamint azt, hogy hány eszköz megfelelő és nem megfelelő.
+The **Policy compliance** chart shows you the policies, and how many devices are compliant and noncompliant.

 ![A szabályzatok listája és az egyes szabályzatoknak megfelelő és nem megfelelő eszközök száma](./media/compliance-policy-monitor/idc-8.png)

-## <a name="setting-compliance-report"></a>Beállításoknak való megfelelőségi jelentés

-A **megfelelőségi diagram beállítása** megjeleníti az összes megfelelőségi szabályzat beállításait, a szabályzatok által alkalmazott platformokat és a nem megfelelő eszközök számát.
+### <a name="setting-compliance"></a>Beállítás-megfelelőség

+The **Setting compliance** chart shows you all device compliance policy settings from all compliance policies, the platforms the policy settings are applied, and the number of noncompliant devices.

 ![A különböző szabályzatok összes beállításának listája](./media/compliance-policy-monitor/idc-10.png)

 > [!NOTE]
-> Egy házirend hozzárendelhető egy eszközhöz, és az ugyanazon az eszközön található felhasználó.
-Bizonyos esetekben előfordulhat, hogy az eszköz a felhasználó bejelentkezése előtt szinkronizál, például az eszköz újraindításakor.
-A megfelelőség kiértékelheti ezt a felhasználót, és nem megfelelőként jelenítheti meg az eszközt.
-Ez a viselkedés azt is megteheti, hogy a rendszerfiók nem megfelelő felhasználóként jelenik meg.
+> A policy can be assigned to a device, and a user on that same device.
+In some scenarios, a device may sync before the user signs in, such as when the device reboots.
+Compliance may evaluate this user, and show the device as non compliant.
+This behavior may also show the System Account as a non-compliant user.
 >
-> Ez egy ismert probléma a többfelhasználós Windows 10-es eszközökön.
-A viselkedés változásairól vagy frissítéseiről a [fejlesztés](../fundamentals/in-development.md) és [/vagy](../fundamentals/whats-new.md)Újdonságok című cikkben van bejelentve.
+> This is a known issue with multi-user Windows 10 devices.
+Any changes or updates on this behavior are announced in [in development](../fundamentals/in-development.md) and/or [what's new](../fundamentals/whats-new.md).

+## <a name="view-compliance-reports"></a>View compliance reports

+In addition to using the charts on *Compliance status*, you can view compliance reports from the *Monitor* page of the Admin Center.

+1. Sign in to the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431).

+2. Select **Devices** > **Monitor**, and then from below **Compliance** select the report you want to view.
+Some of the available compliance reports include:

+   - Eszközmegfelelőség
+   - Noncompliant devices
+   - Megfelelőségi szabályzat nélküli eszközök
+   - Beállítás-megfelelőség
+   - Policy compliance
+   - Windows health attestation report
+   - Fenyegetésfigyelő ügynök állapota

+For more information about reports, see [Intune reports](../fundamentals/reports.md)

 ## <a name="view-status-of-device-policies"></a>Eszközszabályzatok állapotának megtekintése